openvinotoolkit/geti-sdk/README.md

 ### Jupyter Notebooks
-In addition, the [notebooks](/notebooks/README.md) folder contains jupyter notebooks with example use cases for the `sonoma_creek_sdk`.
+In addition, the [notebooks](/notebooks/README.md) folder contains jupyter notebooks with example use cases for the `geti_sdk`.
 To run the notebooks, make sure to first install the requirements for this using `pip install -r requirements/requirements-notebooks.txt`